 Bias Tugel Beach After the Entrance

 From the ticket counter, walk a bit more through a quite rough trail.
 It might be quite hard for seniors and children.
-The trail is passing through arising shrub and some sorts of steep paths.
+The trail is passing through arising shrubs and some sort of steep paths.
 Don’t worry it’s just a short bumpy 10 minutes walk to the beach.

 Secluded, Clean Beach, a Hidden Paradise

-Located in Karangasem regency, Bias Tugel beach isn’t that famous as a natural tourism spot.
+Located in Karangasem regency, Bias Tugel beach isn’t that famous as a natural tourist spot.
 Only a few know the beach compared to Kuta, Seminyak, and other west Bali beaches.
 However, that doesn’t mean the beach is not stunning.
-Locals that running the beach has done so well to keep the beach clean.
+Locals that run the beach has done so well to keep the beach clean.

 The white sand accentuates the beach’s beauty.
 Have a look at the water, so pristine and blue.
 The black corals attract curious explorers to see beneath them.
 Surrounding greeneries sum up the tropical beach vibe.
 With a clear sky, in addition, the view is just cinematic.